French man wanted for murdering family arrested in Scotland | DW | 11.10.2019

-Police in Scotland have caught Xavier Dupont de Ligonnes, who had been on the run for eight years after he allegedly murdered his family.
+Police in Scotland have arrested a man who is believed to be Xavier Dupont de Ligonnes, a murder suspect French police have been pursuing for eight years after he allegedly shot and buried his wife and four children.

 Police in Glasgow arrested a French businessman Friday suspected of murdering his wife and four children in 2011.